MimiLovesCoding/Screenia-UI-Login/README.md

    repeated as often as needed without additional costs, making them ideal for regression testing.

-✅  While setting up automated testing can be costly—due to software, tools, and
+✅  While setting up automated testing can be costly due to software, tools, and
     training, manual testing can be more cost-effective for smaller projects or one-time tests.

 ⭐ <b>Benefits of Manual Testing</b>
 <br>
 ✅  Manual testing is more adaptable and can accommodate changes quickly, while
-    automated testing is constrained to predefined scripts, making it less flexible for dynamic or exploratory testing scenarios.
+    automated testing is limited to predefined scripts, making it less flexible for dynamic or exploratory testing scenarios.

 ✅  Manual testing allows testers to leverage their intuition and experience,
-    enabling them to explore edge cases, uncover unexpected issues, and make judgment calls that automated tests may miss.
+    enabling them to uncover unexpected issues, and make judgment calls that automated tests may sometimes miss.

-✅  Manual testing can provide a deeper understanding of the user experience by
+✅  Manual testing can provide a deeper understanding of the user experience(UX)
-    simulating how real users interact with the application, which is valuable for assessing UI/UX nuances.
+    by simulating how real users interact with the application, which is valuable for assessing UI/UX nuances.

-✅  Automated testing excels in running repetitive tests consistently and at
+✅  Automated testing is good for running repetitive tests consistently and at
-    scale, ensuring issues that might go unnoticed in manual testing are identified early.
+    ensuring issues that might go unnoticed in manual testing are identified early.

 💡 <b>Conclusion</b>